neogeny/TatSu/README.rst

 |TatSu| supports `left-recursive`_  rules in PEG_ grammars using the
 algorithm_ by *Laurent* and *Mens*.
 The generated AST_ has the expected left associativity.

-|TatSu| requires a maintained version of Python (3.11 at the moment).
+|TatSu| requires a maintained version of Python (3.11+ at the moment).
 While no code
-in |TatSu| yet depends on new language or standard library features, the authors don't want to be constrained by Python version comaptibility consideration when developing features that will be part future releases.
+in |TatSu| yet depends on new language or standard library features, the authors don't want to be constrained by Python version comaptibility considerations when developing features that will be part of future releases.

-|TatSu| releases in the 5.7 series closely track releases in the 5.8 series
-while maintaining compatibility with Python 3.8 and later.
-Bug fixes are back-ported from 5.8 releases.
-Features are back-ported from the 5.8 releases unless they depend on Python features not available on the supported Python versions.
-Refer to  `RELEASES`_ for details.

 .. _algorithm: http://norswap.com/pubs/sle2016.pdf